How much do we rely on WiFi?

 Infographic with text - The average person spends up to 36 years of their life online

-However, Gen Alpha faces the highest screen time than any other group.
-In line with their ‘iPad kid’ personas, they will have the highest average lifelong screen time than any other group.
+However, Gen Alpha faces the highest screen time of any other group.
+In line with their ‘iPad kid’ personas, they will have the highest average lifelong screen time of any other group.
 Thanks to growing up online and even using computers in classes at school, today’s kids are looking at spending, on average, 37 years of their lives online, which is more than 46.6% of their entire lifetime or 65% of their lifetime that they are awake.

 Infographics with text - Gen Alpha kids are expected to spend over 37 years of their life online

-Although the length of time adults spend online may sound scary, it’s a simple fact that in today’s society, Wi-Fi is essential for most jobs—so what about when you need to be connected for work while on the move?
+Although the length of time adults spend online may sound scary, it’s a simple fact that in today’s society, WiFi is essential for most jobs.
+So what about when you need to be connected for work while on the move?

 Picture this: you're on a train, your laptop open, trying to catch up on emails or prepare for that big presentation.
-But oh no, the Wi-Fi is spotty at best, and your signal keeps dropping.
+But oh no, the WiFi is spotty at best, and your signal keeps dropping.
 Sound familiar?
-Think about all the valuable time and opportunities lost because of unreliable Wi-Fi on trains and other public transport.
+Think about all the valuable time and opportunities lost because of unreliable WiFi on trains and other public transport.
 That time spent twiddling your thumbs, waiting for pages to load or emails to send could be better spent brainstorming ideas, closing deals, or simply getting ahead on your workload.

 It's not just about individual frustration—it's also a real blow to businesses.
-Imagine the collective hours wasted by employees across the UK grappling with poor Wi-Fi connections during their commutes or business trips.
+Imagine the collective hours wasted by employees across the UK grappling with poor WiFi connections during their commutes or business trips.
 It adds up, and it's not just a minor inconvenience—it's a significant loss in productivity and efficiency.

-The train operators with the worst Wi-Fi connectivity
+The train operators with the worst WiFi connectivity

 Infographic stating the best and worst train operators for Wi-Fi in the UK

-We looked at what proportion of each train operator's reviews included a negative sentiment about the Wi-Fi onboard, and the overall rating of each train operator online to create a ranking, where the closer the total score is to one, the better the onboard connectivity will be for customers.
+We looked at what proportion of each train operator's reviews included a negative sentiment about the WiFi onboard, and the overall rating of each train operator online to create a ranking, where the closer the total score is to one, the better the onboard connectivity will be for customers.

-ScotRail has the best Wi-Fi connectivity in the UK
+ScotRail has the best WiFi connectivity in the UK

-ScotRail has the best-rated Wi-Fi of all the UK’s train operators, with the lowest complaints score compared to its fellow companies.
-Scotland's national railway line has just one negative review of their Wi-Fi and had an overall rating of 3 out of 5, which gave them a score of 2.5.
+ScotRail has the best-rated WiFi of all the UK’s train operators, with the lowest complaints score compared to its fellow companies.
+Scotland's national railway line has just one negative review of their WiFi and had an overall rating of 3 out of 5, which gave them a score of 2.5.

 Gatwick Express has the second-strongest connectivity onboard

-Cross Country has the worst-rated onboard Wi-Fi in the UK
+Cross Country has the worst-rated onboard WiFi in the UK

-Cross Country trains have the worst-rated Wi-Fi in the UK with the highest score of 21.8.
-This poor score is a reflection of the 4.74% of reviews that include a negative sentiment towards the Wi-Fi performance, and the low overall review of the train operator which only sits at 1.5 out of 5.
-Online reviews detail that the connectivity on board is “very poor” and “just DOESN’T WORK '', which explains why it sits at the bottom of our list.
+Cross Country trains have the worst-rated WiFi in the UK, with the highest score of 21.8.
+This poor score is a reflection of the 4.74% of reviews that include a negative sentiment towards the WiFi performance, and the low overall review of the train operator, which only sits at 1.5 out of 5.
+Online reviews detail that the connectivity on board is “very poor” and “just DOESN’T WORK", which explains why it sits at the bottom of our list.

-Why is Wi-Fi so bad on trains in the UK?
+Why is WiFi so bad on trains in the UK?

-If you have a busy day ahead of you, it is a good idea to not rely too heavily on being able to work from the train.
-Instead, schedule your day around your travel plans, as Wi-Fi on trains in the UK is as notoriously unreliable as the train timetables, so it is unlikely you are going to be able to tick many things off that to-do list.
+If you have a busy day ahead of you, it is a good idea not to rely too heavily on being able to work from the train.
+Instead, schedule your day around your travel plans, as WiFi on trains in the UK is as notoriously unreliable as the train timetables, so it is unlikely you are going to be able to tick many things off that to-do list.

 The reason behind this is due to the geographical challenges the landscape offers, from tunnels and rural areas leading to poor signal coverage and the need to frequently switch between cell towers.
 Infrastructure in the UK is limited and there are insufficient trackside boosters and antennas reducing connectivity capabilities.
 Upgrading this is extremely costly and complicated, and would still have varying levels of service quality across different train operators.
 To solve this, train operators and mobile network providers have to work together.

-The airlines with the best and worst Wi-Fi
+The airlines with the best and worst WiFi

 Many businesses require international travel, and for many long-haul flights, you need to be able to work while travelling across the globe.
-But which airlines give you the best in-flight Wi-Fi and which leave you disconnected from the world?
+But which airlines give you the best in-flight WiFi and which leave you disconnected from the world?

 Infographic stating the best and worst airlines for Wi-Fi

-JetBlue has the best inflight Wi-Fi of all airlines
+JetBlue has the best in-flight WiFi of all airlines

-JetBlue has the highest rated onboard Wi-Fi with a top score of 2.6.
-This is thanks to a high entertainment rating online of 4 out of 5, average Wi-Fi speeds of 20Mbps, and the package being free for all customers.
-Online reviewers reported that the “free Wi-Fi worked great” and that it was a “great surprise” as it can often come with a hefty price tag on other operators.
+JetBlue has the highest rated onboard WiFi with a top score of 2.6.
+This is thanks to a high entertainment rating online of 4 out of 5, average WiFi speeds of 20Mbps, and the package being free for all customers.
+Online reviewers reported that the “free WiFi worked great” and that it was a “great surprise” as it can often come with a hefty price tag on other operators.

 Hawaiian Airlines is the second-best airline for onboard connectivity

-Philippine Airlines has the worst airline Wi-Fi
+Philippine Airlines has the worst airline WiFi

 Why being connected is so important today